DevOpsCraftsman/CoSMIC/cosmic/soc/soc.md

 There is lot of things going on here:
 - reading a file and convert lines into numbers
 - process the numbers
-- print it within a sentence
+- print it within a nice sentence

 We can break those operations into several functions, to separate responsabilities: